maggietsou05/Beats/README.md

 - Benchmarking against competitors
 - Translating data into strategic recommendations and reports<br><br>

-Data was collected using the Oxylabs Scraper API, with a custom Python script to scrape and structure Amazon product reviews.
-The full code can be found [here](Amazon_Review_Scraper.ipynb)<br><br>
+Data was collected using the Oxylabs Scraper API, with a custom Python script to scrape and structure Amazon product reviews.<br> The full code can be found [here](Amazon_Review_Scraper.ipynb)<br><br>
 The Python scripts utilized to clean the data can be found [here](Beats_Data_Cleaning.ipynb)<br><br>

 Analysis and visualizations of Beats and its competitiors' data can be found [here](Beats_Visualizations.ipynb)<br><br>